Definitions

 QUEER

-Queer persons are those for whom heteronormativity and the binary system norms “get in the way”.
-Queer is an umbrella term for lesbians, gays, bisexual, trans, non-binary and/or asexual persons, and also includes those who seek to question and “disrupt” the two-gender binary system and heteronormativity politically and theoretically.
+Queer people are those for whom heteronormativity and the binary system norms “get in the way”.
+Queer is an umbrella term for lesbians, gays, bisexual, trans, non-binary and/or asexual people, and also includes those who seek to question and “disrupt” the two-gender binary system and heteronormativity politically and theoretically.

 Dreieck das nach oben zeigt UP